siman-man/object_tree/README.md

 ## Installation

+Or install it yourself as:

+    $ gem install object_tree

 Add this line to your application's Gemfile:

     gem 'object_tree'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install object_tree

 ## Usage